Natalie has been an online writer for over two years. Her articles often focus on species conservation and pet care.

 Famous Miniature Schnauzers

-There are a number of famous Miniature Schnauzers, either belonging to well known personalities or celebrities in their own right!
+There are a number of famous Miniature Schnauzers, some of which belong(ed) to well-known personalities, and some of which are (or were) celebrities in their own right!

-One well known Miniature Schnauzer is Atticus M. Finch, who took part in a 48 high peak challenge with his owner, newspaper reporter Tom Ryan, for charity.
+- Atticus M. Finch: One well-known Miniature Schnauzer is Atticus M. Finch, who took part in a 48 high peak challenge with his owner, newspaper reporter Tom Ryan, for charity.
 The book Following Atticus was written about their experience.

 Roger Cline on February 11, 2019: